theislab/paperbee/paper/paper.md

 3. Set up the messengers and API keys required for the Papersbee to function.
 We provide detailed instructions and templates on the Github [@papersbee_github].
 Briefly, the following parts are required:
 * Google Sheets document with a particular structure
-* Google Service Account integrated to the Google Sheets
+* Google Service Account integrated with the Google Sheet
 * NCBI API key to make requests to NCBI for querying papers on PubMed and obtaining their DOIs
 * Posting channels setup
 * OpenAI API key or a preferred model for Ollama